freechat-fun/freechat/README.md

 ## Introduction
 Welcome!
 FreeChat aims to build a cloud-native, robust, and quickly commercializable enterprise-level AI virtual character platform.

+It also serves as a prompt engineering platform.

 ## Features
 - Primarily uses Java and emphasizes **security, robustness, scalability, traceability, and maintainability**.
 - Boasts **account systems and permission management**, supporting OAuth2 authentication.
 Introduces the "organization" concept and related permission constraint functions.